Mykhailo Papiyev

+Mykhailo Mykolayovych Papiyev (Михайло Миколайович Папієв; born 1 October 1960) is a Ukrainian engineer and politician currently serving as a People's Deputy of Ukraine since 2014, previously holding the position in 2002.
+He is also a former Minister of Labour and Social Policy, serving from 2002 to 2005 and from 2006 to 2007.

 In 1990-1997 he worked as a director for various science and production companies.
 Papiyev has a degree in physics from the Chernivtsi State University and a PhD in economics.

 In 2002-2003 Papiyev was a member of the Verkhovna Rada representing the Social Democratic Party of Ukraine (united).

 In 2002-2005 he served as a Minister of Labor and Social Policy of Ukraine.

-After failing to become elected to Verkhovna Rada in the 2006 Ukrainian parliamentary election with Opposition Bloc "Ne Tak", in 2006-2007 Papiyev served again as a Minister of Labor and Social Policy of Ukraine.
+After failing to become elected to Verkhovna Rada in the 2006 Ukrainian parliamentary election with Opposition Bloc "Ne Tak", in 2006-2007 Papiyev served again as Minister of Labor and Social Policy.

 In from the 2007 Ukrainian parliamentary election until 2010 he again became a member of the Verkhovna Rada representing the Party of Regions.

 In 2010-2014 Papiyev served as a Governor of Chernivtsi Oblast.